qualiu/msr/tools/readme.txt

   -H [ --head ] arg            Output top [N] lines of whole output if N > 0; Skip top [N] lines if N < 0; [N] = 0 means not output.
   -T [ --tail ] arg            Output bottom [N] lines of whole output if N > 0; Skip bottom [N] lines if N < 0; [N] = 0 means not output.
   -J [ --jump-out ]            Jump out (stop and exit) if has set -H [N] and already has output [N] lines.
+  --timeout arg                Maximum waiting seconds to stop and exit.
+No limit if value <= 0.
+Default = 0.000 s.
   -S [ --switch-first ]        Switch positions (first/latter roles) of 2 files or file/pipe (also will switch their Regex patterns).
   -Z [ --skip-last-empty ]     Skip last empty line in first/latter file.
   -x [ --has-text ] arg        Line must contain this normal/plain text (Can use meanwhile: -t, -x, --nt, --nx).